When your symptoms don’t match your results

-You’re doing everything right.
-It’s still not working.
+You’re doing everything right but it’s still not working.

 You eat reasonably well.
-You’re not sedentary.
+You’re moving your body.
 You’ve had the blood tests.
-And yet the weight won’t shift, you’re waking at 3am, and by mid-afternoon you’re running on nothing.
+And yet the weight won’t shift, you’re waking at 3am, and by mid-afternoon you’re running on empty.

 Your GP has looked at your results and told you everything is normal.
 You know your body.
 This isn’t normal.

-The frustrating truth is that post-menopausal physiology is genuinely different — and most standard care wasn’t designed with it in mind.
+The frustrating reality is that perimenopausal and midlife physiology is genuinely complex, and most standard care wasn’t designed with it in mind.
 Oestrogen affects insulin sensitivity, sleep architecture, thyroid conversion, gut motility, and cortisol regulation.
 When it shifts, everything downstream shifts with it.
 A result that sits inside the reference range isn’t the same as a result that’s right for you.

 You’re not imagining it.
-And you’re not just getting older.
+And this isn’t just something to push through.

-I’m Tania Lewis.
-I’m a registered nurse and naturopath — which means I bring both the clinical training to assess what’s actually happening in your body and the time to do it properly.
+I’m a registered nurse and naturopath, which means I bring both the clinical training to assess what’s actually happening and the time to do it properly.

 This isn’t a wellness consultation.
-It’s clinical work — and you’ll leave with a written plan that reflects your actual history.
+It’s clinical work, and you’ll leave with a written plan built around your actual history.

 Three steps to a plan that fits your body